Green-Software-Foundation/patterns/docs/catalog/ai/energy-efficent-models.md

 ## SCI Impact
 `SCI = (E * I) + M per R`

 [Software Carbon Intensity Spec](https://grnsft.org/sci)

-Using energy-efficient AI/ML models impacts SCI as follows:
+Using energy efficient AI/ML models impacts SCI as follows:

 - 'E':  Having an energy-efficient AI/ML model would provide efficient resource utilization and reduces the energy consumption of the compute resources and consequently, the E number should decrease.